openVespa/DNS/09OCT2016/Readme.txt

-This is just some early schematic capture and layout work
+This is just some early schematic capture and layout work.
+I also added the arduino code that was written for the protoype.
+In the protoype I used a different thermocouple amplifer for EGT and the onboard ADC for the CHT.
+In the final version, I'll do both using the ADS1120.